Graduate Student Association Elections

 Compensation

 This position includes a stipend and partial tuition waiver, the details of which will be provided upon appointment.
 Tuition coverage is subject to university policies and may not cover all coursework and does not cover fees.
+The extent to which tuition is covered varies by academic program and executive board position.

 Eligibility

-- Faculty and staff ineligible
+- Faculty and staff are ineligible

 Secretary